dgilland/schemable/README.rst

     # SchemaResult(data={1: 1}, errors={'a': "bad key: not in [<class 'int'>]"})

 For some schemas, data keys may logically match multiple schema keys (e.g. ``{'a': int, str: str, (str, int): bool}``).
-However, value-based key schemas are treated differently than type-based key schemas when it comes to validation resolution.
-The value-based key schemas will take precedence over type-based and will essentially "swallow" a key-value pair so that the value-based key schema must pass (while other key-schemas are ignored for a particular data key):
+However, value-based key schemas are treated differently than type-based or other key schemas when it comes to validation resolution.
+The value-based key schemas will take precedence over all others and will essentially "swallow" a key-value pair so that the value-based key schema must pass (while other key-schemas are ignored for a particular data key):

 .. code-block:: python